ionutcoja/Applied-ML-Project-Group3/README.md

 Alternatively, it is possible to use the streamlit interface for model deployment.
 You can run it using the following command (on Windows):
 ```
-py -m streamlit run app/pages/deployment.py
+streamlit run app/Welcome.py
 ```

+After that, you should go to the deployment page.
 The model can be selected from the top of the page.
-Afterward, the input, formatted the same as for the API, can be introduced.
+Then, the input, formatted the same as for the API, can be introduced.
 Lastly, the 'Predict' button should be pressed for a label to be output.